-- A Day (and Night) at Tivoli Gardens: These 150-year-old pleasure gardens are worth the airfare to Copenhagen all by themselves.
-They offer a little bit of everything: open-air dancing, restaurants, theaters, concert halls, an amusement park . . . and, oh yes, gardens as well.
-From the first bloom of spring until the autumn leaves start to fall, they're devoted to lighthearted fun.
-The gardens are worth a visit any time but are especially pleasant at twilight when the lights begin to glint among the trees.
-See chapter 4. - A Week Down on the Farm: The best way to see the heart of Denmark and meet the Danes is to spend a week on one of their farms.
-Nearly 400 farms, all over the country, take in paying guests.
+- A Day (and Night) at Tivoli Gardens: These 150-year-old pleasure gardens are almost worth the trip to Copenhagen by themselves.
+They offer a little bit of everything: open-air dancing, restaurants, theaters, concert halls, an amusement park . . . and, oh yes, gardens.
+From the first bloom of spring until the autumn leaves start to fall (note: Tivoli's closed in the winter), they're devoted to lighthearted fun.
+The gardens are worth a visit anytime but are especially pleasant at twilight, when the lights begin to glint among the trees.
+See p.
+156. - A Week down on the Farm: The best way to see the heart of Denmark and meet the Danes is to spend a week on one of their farms.
+Nearly 400 farms all over the country take in paying guests.
 Stick a pin anywhere on a map of Denmark away from the cities and seacoast, and you'll find a thatched and timbered farm, or perhaps a more modern homestead.
-Almost anyplace makes a good base from which to explore the rest of the country on day trips.
-Although there's no official agency to arrange such holidays, many visitors seeking this kind of offbeat accommodations often surf the Internet for
+Almost any place makes a good base from which to explore the rest of the country on day trips.
+You join the host family and other guests for meals.
+You can learn about the farm and help with the chores if you like.
+Activities range from bonfires and folk dancing to riding lessons or horse-and-buggy rides.
+Although there's no official agency to arrange such holidays, many visitors seeking this kind of accommodation surf the Internet for farms that advertise their willingness to receive guests.
+Another way to hook up is to decide what part of Denmark you'd like to visit, then contact the tourist office for a list of farms willing to accept paying guests.

-- farms that advertise their willingness to receive guests.
-Another way to hook up is to decide what part of Denmark you'd like to visit, and then contact the nearest tourist office for a list of farms willing to accept paying guests. - On the Trail of the Vikings: Renowned for 3 centuries of fantastic exploits, the Vikings explored Greenland to the north, North America to the west, and the Caspian Sea to the south and east from roughly A.D.
+٠. On the Trail of the Vikings: Renowned for centuries of fantastic exploits, the Vikings explored Greenland to the north, North America to the west, and the Caspian Sea to the south and east from roughly A.D.
 750 to 1050.
 Their legacy lives on in Denmark.
-Relive the age at the Nationalmuseet in Copenhagen, which displays burial grounds of the Viking period, along with the largest and richest hoards of treasure, including relics from the "Silver Age."
+Relive the age of Vikings at the Nationalmuseet in Copenhagen, which displays burial grounds of the Viking period, along with the largest and richest hoards of treasure, including relics from the "Silver Age."
 Even Viking costumes are exhibited.
 See p.
-87. At Roskilde, explore the Viking Ship Museum, containing five vessels found in a fjord nearby, the largest of which was built in Ireland around 1060 and manned by 60 to 100 warriors.
+133. At Roskilde, explore the Viking Ship Museum, containing five vessels found in a fjord nearby, the largest of which was built in Ireland around 1060 and manned by 60 to 100 warriors.
 See p.
-120. If you're in Ribe, check out the Museum of the Viking Age, where a multimedia room, "Odin's Eye," introduces the visitor to the world of the Vikings through a vivid sound and vision experience.
-See chapters 4 and 5.
+199. If you're in Ribe, check out the Museum of the Viking Age, where a multimedia room, "Odin's Eye," introduces the visitor to the world of the Vikings through a vivid sound and vision experience.
+See p.
+324. And, at Jelling, see two enormous mounds (the largest in Denmark), one of which was the burial ground of King Gorm.
+See "Jelling," in chapter 12.